As parents and grandparents, we’ve always got our eyes open to protect our children. Our first job is to keep them safe.

 The greatest threat to the future for our kids and grandkids is the climate crisis.
-Around the world, young people are realizing that fact—that the planet they call home is in real trouble.
+Around the world, young people are realizing that the planet they call home is in real trouble.

 We’re a network of concerned Canadian parents and grandparents taking action on climate.
 Unsure what to do?
 Please consider opting in.
 No expertise is needed to join—just love for our kids and grandkids.

 We come together in groups and teams to work locally in our schools and in our towns, and sometimes join other teams to work provincially or nationally.
 We are figuring it out together.

 Contact us at hello [at] forourkids [dot] ca or text/call 250-466-9709.

 Matt Price, Coordinator.
 For Our Kids is coordinated by Matt Price who lives with his family on Vancouver Island.
 Matt has 20 years of experience working with NGOs and is the author of the book Engagement Organizing: The Old Art and New Science of Winning Campaigns with UBC Press.

 Lella Blumer, Organizer.
 Currently living in the mix of natural habitat and urban development that is southwestern Ontario, Lella also has deep roots in the northern prairies of Alberta.
 She has worked and volunteered in the nonprofit sector for 30 years while raising two children by spending as much time outdoors with them as possible.